Crowd chants "Modi, Modi" as India PM winds up Silicon Valley tour

-SAN JOSE, California Lights flashed and chants of "Modi, Modi" filled the 18,000-seat sports arena in San Jose, California, on Sunday as the Indian premier took the stage for the final event of his Silicon Valley tour, marked by sporadic protests over his human rights record.
+SAN JOSE, California, Sept 27 Lights flashed and chants of "Modi, Modi" filled the 18,000-seat sports arena in San Jose, California, on Sunday as the Indian premier took the stage for the final event of his Silicon Valley tour, marked by sporadic protests over his human rights record.

 Modi, 65, was the first Indian leader to visit the West Coast in more than 30 years.
 His trip followed a visit by Chinese President Xi Jinping, who met several tech leaders in Seattle last week.